| Exam Name | Florida Civic Literacy Exam Practice Test – 2026 Updated |

 Answer: A

-Rationale: The 24th Amendment prohibits poll taxes in federal elections.**
+Rationale: The 24th Amendment prohibits poll taxes in federal elections.** - What is civic engagement?

 A. Ignoring politics